sj2799/Internet-Sales-Analytics-Dashboard/README.md

 **✨ Features & Highlights**

-✅ Custom dim_Date table built with DAX instead of Power BI's default auto date/time ✅ Star schema with clearly separated fact and dimension tables ✅ Two-page report structure — overview + customer drill-down ✅ Multi-currency sales analysis
+* Custom dim_Date table built with DAX instead of Power BI's default auto date/time
+* Star schema with clearly separated fact and dimension tables
+* Two-page report structure — overview + customer drill-down
+* Multi-currency sales analysis
-✅ Month-level time intelligence using the custom date table ✅ Customer-level pivot for granular revenue attribution
+* Month-level time intelligence using the custom date table
+* Customer-level pivot for granular revenue attribution

 **🎓 Learning Context**
-Built as part of a mini project series from the 365 Data Science Power BI course, which covers:
+✅ Built as part of a mini project series from the 365 Data Science Power BI course, which covers:

-*Loading and transforming data with Power Query *Building a star schema data model
+* Loading and transforming data with Power Query
+* Building a star schema data model
-*Writing DAX to create a date dimension
+* Writing DAX to create a date dimension
-*Designing multi-page reports with bar charts and matrix visuals
+* Designing multi-page reports with bar charts and matrix visuals